 Boardercross Snowboarding technically requires a track, but what I am going to talk about is what Boardercross riders do when the are practicing for the track.
 Most don’t run tracks until race day.
 Some riders may have a short course to practice on or even a pull start set up to practice starts.
 This is invaluable training for race day.
 However, the real trick to being a great Boardercross rider comes from being a great all mountain and all terrain rider.
 Practicing pumping and carrying speed over Freestyle Terrain and Features, carving, line choice, generating speed and dumping speed when it is required.

-Bigger and usually a little heavier than Freestyle boards, a BoarderCross Setup is selected for all around speed and durability.
+Bigger and usually a little heavier than Freestyle boards, a Boardercross setup is selected for all around speed and durability.
 They are different in the fact that they are:

 For Boardercross Snowboarding, rider must be a board skills expert, with a strong pull out of the gate and the desire to race head to head with other wild individuals.